-Note: Advanced placement and credit by examination are available to students who have previously studied or are proficient in German
+Note: Advanced placement and credit by examination are available to students who have previously studied or are proficient Page 388 of 543 in German.

 GER 3013: Conversation and Composition II

 Prerequisite: GER 3003 or permission of instructor

 Continuation of GER 3003.
 Further development of advanced proficiency of German communication and comprehension through conversation and composition based on analysis of authentic short texts and media.